Leopard (Panthera pardus)

 Population estimate: 2813 to 11632

 Approx. number of mature individuals: 1688 to 6979

 The leopard is part of the felidae family and can be found in a variety of habitats, however, their territories often include dense bush areas and rocky out crops to aid them in hunting and hiding.
 Leopards have a rustic gold coat covered with black rosettes.
 This feline is one of the larger predators – measuring 60 to 80cm at the shoulder and weighing between 40 and 90 kilograms.

 The leopard is an adaptable, widespread species that nonetheless has many threatened sub-populations.
 While still numerous and even thriving in some marginal habitats from which other big cats have disappeared in many parts of sub-Saharan Africa, in North Africa leopards are on the verge of extinction.

 - We are conducting long-term Leopard Population Surveys in partnership with the global big cat authority, Panthera.
 The survey is the largest of its kind on leopards in the world.

-- This project is run for two months every year using remote camera trapping methods in the region of over 150 remote cameras.
+- Each Leopard Survey is run for two months throughout the year using remote camera trapping methods in the region of over 150 remote cameras.

 - We are responsible for the entire fieldwork section of this project – managed by a dedicated team.

-- The aim is to monitor whether there are any changes to the core leopard populations over time and feed this information to relevant reserve managers.
+- The aim is to monitor whether there are any changes to the core leopard populations over time and feed this information to reserve managers & relevant conservation authorities.